germanv73/DevLogs/JavaLogs/log.md

 I used an if statement with a String.equals() method in order to determine if dataArray[x][0] is equal to Fiction.
 If it does not equal Fiction, it will go through an else statement.
 Next, I will need to figure out how to create a Fiction/NonFiction object inside both if/else statements so that they can be stored in the bookArray.

 ...

+The first thing I had to figure out was how to place an instance in the bookArray.
+I already knew that dataArray had 8 total books, so when I initiated bookArray, I made it the same length as dataArray.
+This also told me that as I started to walk through the dataArray, I would be able to use the counter and assign it to bookArray.
+So in other words, the first counter (book1) in dataArray would be created in the first index of bookArray.

+Now that I had figure out how to place the new Book information in its array, I had to figure out how to create a new Fiction/NonFiction book.
+This was actually pretty easy, just use the counter to determine which book you were currently on in dataArray.
+Then, use the index of that counter array to determine the parameters that would need to be passed to the Fiction/NonFiction constructor.
+This is where I became a bit confused when it came to passing the Publisher reference to the Non/Fiction constructor.
+The quick solution I came up with was the create a separate instance of a Publisher class, and pass that reference to the Non/Fiction constructor.
+This did work, but I am currently unsure if there is another way around this or if it is the only way to do this process.
+I'll look further into this at a later date.

+...

+The last thing I did in BookSystem was I used the quantities found in quantityArray and called the calculateCharge method in Book class to find the total charge for each book * quantity.
+I printed the book Title and the total for that book in terminal and I also combined this into a String message in order to print it out in a dialog box.

+And on this that note, this program is complete.